quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 No entries are registered by this document.

 The registry operates under the Expert Review policy, per {{Section 4.5 of !RFC8126}}.
-When reviewing requests, the expert SHOULD check that:

-: The guidance in {{event-extensibility}} and in {{privacy}} has been duly considered.
+When reviewing requests, the expert SHOULD check that the guidance in {{event-extensibility}} and in {{privacy}} has been duly considered.
 However, the outcome of this check cannot be used as a basis for rejection.

-: The request URI is appropriate to the extension and unique.
+The expert SHOULD also check that the request URI is appropriate to the extension and unique, including determining if the number of requested URIs are proportional to the number of extension points.

 Registration requests should use the following template: